AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 - skin rash

-- fever, joint pain, swollen lymph nodes in the neck, armpits or groin
+- fever, joint pain, swollen lymph nodes in the neck, armpits, or groin

 - swelling, sometimes of the face or mouth (angioedema), causing difficulty breathing